2017 Notre Dame Fighting Irish football team: Miami (OH)

-The Irish opened the scoring on the second play from scrimmage when running back Josh Adams scampered 73 yards for a touchdown.
-Another Adams touchdown run—this one a 59-yarder—was bookended by two RedHawks turnovers that the Irish converted into 14 points.
+On September 30, Notre Dame defeated Miami (OH), 52–17.
+On the second play from scrimmage, running back Josh Adam ran 73 yards for a touchdown.
+Another Adams touchdown run—this one a 59-yarder—was bookended by two Miami turnovers that the Irish converted into 14 points.
 The 28-point first quarter marked the most points for the Irish in a single period since 2005.
 The victory was the 900th win in Irish program history.